shoedler/slang/README.md

 ## Compiler rebuild

-- [ ] Remove checks for undefined variables in the runtime - it's all caught by the resolver now.
 - [ ] Remove can_assign from the parser.
 It's not necessary anymore.
 - [ ] Switch fn ordering in parser to match resolver and compiler (decls on top, exprs last)
 - [ ] Move all the global vars in Parser, Resolver and Compiler into their structs
 - [ ] Cleanup `vm_run2`, `run2` in main.c
-- [ ] I think much of the new compiler code can be pruned a bit - there's probably a lot of redundancy and even unused code there.
 - [ ] Reenable warnings in the resolver
-- [ ] Replace `old_compiler_parse_number` with the new parsers equivalent.
+- [x] Replace `old_compiler_parse_number` with the new parsers equivalent.
+- [x] Handle roots for garbage collection in the parser, resolver and compiler
 - [x] Keep track of the global scope in the resolver - no need to always drill up to the global scope.
-- [ ] Test if assignment to patterns works.
-Declarations work.
-- [ ] Do we really need `fn_index`?
-Think it through.
-- [ ] Put all the `copy_string(KEYWORD_ERROR, STR_LEN(KEYWORD_ERROR))` into a lookup table
-- [ ] Handle roots for garbage collection in the parser, resolver and compiler
 - [x] Add node for invoke

+- [ ] Turn globals / natives into an array.
+Because we can resolve it now at compile time.
+This would also allow for constant time global variable lookup
+- [ ] Test if assignment to patterns works, because declarations do work.
 - [ ] After testing: Refactor module imports without Module name (imports using "from").
 - [ ] After testing: Reorder the operands for `OP_GET_PROPERTY`(and set too) in the VM from `[recv][value] (top)` to `[value][recv] (top)`.
 This would eliminate the need for the "prelude" functions for assignment.
 - [ ] After testing: Reorder the operands for `OP_GET_SUBSCRIPT`(and set too) in the VM from `[recv][idx][value] (top)` to `[value][idx][recv] (top)`.
 This would eliminate the need for the "prelude" functions for assignment.
 - [ ] Add resolver warn for vars that could be constant.
-- [ ] Omit non-necessary CLOSURES.
 - [ ] Can Probably omit OP_FINALIZE for classes?

 ## Features